DPDK/dpdk/doc/guides/prog_guide/dev_kit_root_make_help.rst

 Development Kit Root Makefile Help
 ==================================

-The Intel® DPDK provides a root level Makefile with targets for configuration, building, cleaning, testing, installation and others.
+The DPDK provides a root level Makefile with targets for configuration, building, cleaning, testing, installation and others.
 These targets are explained in the following sections.

 Configuration Targets